FedJam: Multimodal Federated Learning Framework for Jamming Detection: Conclusion

 \section{Conclusion}

 In this paper, we introduced \textit{FedJam}, a multimodal FL framework for efficient jamming detection and classification.
 Unlike centralized approaches, \textit{FedJam} enables on-device training and inference on resource-constrained edge devices, eliminating the need to transmit raw data.
-It employs a dual-branch encoder for synchronized spectrograms and KPI sequences, a lightweight fusion module, and a projection head for interference classification.
 We validated \textit{FedJam} through extensive simulations and real-world testbed deployment, showing up to 15\% higher detection accuracy than state-of-the-art baselines, while requiring 60\% fewer communication rounds to converge, with low overhead across computation, memory, and communication.